Automorphism-Assisted QAOA: A Classical-Estimator Speedup for QAOA Simulation on Graphs with Non-Trivial Symmetry: Reducing the Hamiltonian

+where $|\mathcal{O}_E|$ is the number of edge orbits.
+Eq.~\ref{eq:exact} is the algebraic content that makes the substitution lossless.
+The optimal parameters $(\vec{\beta}^*,\vec{\gamma}^*)$ are identical under both observables, and so are the approximation ratios.

 The Ising Hamiltonian can comprise a large number of terms, especially for graphs with many edges.
-Each term corresponds to a pair of vertices connected by an edge, and the total number of terms increases with the graph size.
-By leveraging equivalence classes derived from the automorphism group, we can reduce the Hamiltonian to a smaller, more manageable set of terms.
-Since the expectation value of each edge within an equivalence class is identical, only one representative term from each class is included in the Hamiltonian, with a coefficient proportional to the number of edges in that class.
+Each term corresponds to a pair of vertices connected by an edge, and the total number of terms increases linearly with $|E|$.
+The orbit substitution replaces the linear-in-$|E|$ sum with a sum over $|\mathcal{O}_E|$ representatives, which can be substantially smaller.
+The speedup of AA-QAOA arises from the consequent reduction of the classical estimator's expectation aggregation cost, derived explicitly in Section~\ref{est-cost}.

 For unweighted graphs, the original QUBO matrix for the MaxCut problem contains off-diagonal elements set to either zero or one, indicating the presence or absence of an edge, while diagonal elements remain zero, as self-edges are disallowed.
 We modify this QUBO matrix by setting all off-diagonal elements to zero, except for those corresponding to the representative edges from each equivalence class.
 The value of each retained off-diagonal element is then set to the size of its respective equivalence class.
 As a result, the original QUBO matrix for the MaxCut problem is replaced by a modified version, where non-zero off-diagonal elements represent the representative edges and their values reflect the size of the corresponding edge equivalence classes.
 The next step involves transforming the modified QUBO matrix into the corresponding Ising Hamiltonian, $H_{red}$, using the \texttt{QuadraticProgram()} function from the \texttt{qiskit-optimization} module.
-The Ising Hamiltonian $H_{red}$, derived from the modified QUBO matrix, contains fewer terms compared to the original Hamiltonian $H_{full}$, for the MaxCut problem.
-We then use the reduced Ising Hamiltonian $H_{red}$ as our observable to be measured in the QAOA circuit formed from the full Ising Hamiltonian $H_{full}$.
-To understand this step it is essential to understand the concept of the \textbf{Reverse Causal Cone}.
+The Ising Hamiltonian $H_{red}$, derived from the modified QUBO matrix, contains fewer terms compared to the original Hamiltonian $H_C$ for the MaxCut problem.
+We then use the reduced Ising Hamiltonian $H_{red}$ as our observable, measured at the output of the QAOA circuit constructed from the full Ising Hamiltonian $H_C$.